 It says His miracles manifested His glory!
-And as we study this gospel of Jesus I pray we will see His glory and come to know Him better than ever, because it's not just a theatre production...we get to go backstage and take pictures, get the autograph, fellowship and commune with Him, and then He invites us to His house, and after many good times there reveals that it is OUR house, and He has built it for us forever!
+Today I pray we will see His glory and come to know Him better than ever, because it's not just a theatre production...we get to go backstage and take pictures, get the autograph on our hearts, fellowship and commune with Him, and then He invites us to His house, and after many good times there reveals that His house is OUR house, and He has built it for us forever!

 You say, I need to know that God, but I don't know how.

 But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name: Believe and receive!

 “Made” - Let's talk about creation first of all.
 I believe God created all that is, and if there's a big bang, it's still to come, and it will happen to those who reject their Creator!